Mixed-Precision Federated Learning via Multi-Precision Over-The-Air Aggregation: Experiments

 \subsection{Settings}

-Our experimental framework emulates an OTA FL system of 15 traffic sign recognizer clients, distributed evenly across three quantization levels, including repeated elements.
-All models are of ResNet152 structure and initialized with ImageNet \cite{deng2009imagenet} pre-trained weights, operating over 100 communication rounds with 5-30dB of emulated Gaussian noise.
+Our experimental framework emulates an OTA-FL system of 15 clients working at designated quantization levels.
+The model structure is ResNet-50 with ImageNet \cite{deng2009imagenet} pre-trained weights initialization.
+The FL operates over 100 communication rounds with 5-30dB of emulated Gaussian noise.